 It’s important to remember that saying you are sorry is not the same as admitting fault.
 By apologizing to the patient, you are demonstrating that you understand the situation has caused them harm and made them feel negatively about your practice.

 By offering a sincere apology such as, “I am so sorry you’ve had to deal with this,” you are already taking a big step in diffusing the tension.
-But a thoughtless apology may sound apathetic and could actually escalate the conflict.
+But be mindful of your tone: a thoughtless apology may sound apathetic and could escalate the conflict.

 Be an active listener

 One of the best ways you can express empathy is to be an active listener.
 More than just hearing the words, active listening involves giving the speaker your entire attention and using all of your senses to stay engaged.